Beanavil/marathon_sim/README.md

 # marathon_sim
-Barcelona marathon simulation for SMDE (Statistical Modelling and Design of Experiments)
+Barcelona marathon simulation for SMDE (Statistical Modelling and Design of Experiments).